zoomed in mold spores

 This is another issue I struggled with as far back as childhood.

-There were times when I slept (if you can call it that) only 2-3 hours each night.
-Again, my doctor didn’t believe I could be functioning on this little sleep.
+There were times when I slept only 2-3 hours each night.
+My doctor didn’t believe I could be functioning on this little sleep.

 Getting rid of the Mold Toxicity went a long way in fixing my sleep.